MEng Mechanical Engineering with German The University of Sheffield – TU Dresden

 This year has been truly transformational.
-I entered this course considering to work in Project Management, then acquired an interest in Consulting and then I realised that entrepreneurship is actually what I always wanted.
+I entered this programme considering to work in Project Management, then acquired an interest in Consulting and then I realised that entrepreneurship is actually what I always wanted.
 Becoming an entrepreneur was always a long term goal; I just didn’t believe I could do it without working at least three-five years in industry as a consultant.
 Imperial however gave me the confidence to run my family business effectively and come up with plans to launch my own spin-off startup company very soon.
 This is the next big challenge and I look so forward to it!

 Have you received any job offers since commencing your programme?
 (Please give details of roles you have accepted, what you will be doing and how you secured it).

 I received several job offers in Engineering and Consulting (and even more rejections, when you apply to the best companies, rejection is part of the game) but I decided to turn them down and pursue my desire to create my own startup.

 Life as a student in London

 Do you think studying in a central location such as London is beneficial for networking and career opportunities?
 Please share any positive experiences you have had.

 Definitely.
 Business is primarily all about location.
 Being physically close to where you aspire to work or to the people you want to network with offers constant opportunities to network and find new opportunities that sometimes are not even posted on careers websites.
 As my family business is in the hospitality industry, I was able to attend the World Travel Market exhibition in London this year; the most prestigious tourism industry event in the world.
 Everything is literally happening in London all the time, everyone can chase up opportunities, events and of course, meet new people.